mattbrailsford/umbraco-fluidity/docs/_pages/01-overview-02-getting-started.md

 ### Basic setup

-Out of the box Fluidity works using PetaPoco as the persistence layer, as this is what ships with Umbraco.
-It is possible to change this if you like using a custom [Repository]({{ site.baseurl }}/api/repositories/), but for the sake of getting started, we'll assume you are using this default strategy.
+Out of the box Fluidity works using PetaPoco as the persistence layer as this is what ships with Umbraco.
+However, it is possible to use a custom [Repository]({{ site.baseurl }}/api/repositories/) if you prefer.
+For the sake of getting started, we'll assume you are using this default strategy.

-Start by setting up a database table for you model (you might want to populate it with some dummy data as well whilst learning).
-We’ll use the following as an example
+Start by setting up a database table for your model (you might want to populate it with some dummy data as well whilst learning).
+We’ll use the following as an example:

 ````sql
 CREATE TABLE [Person] (